DevEnv-94/monitoring_project/README.md

 ## Rules

-* Some Rules is picked from [here](https://awesome-prometheus-alerts.grep.to/rules.html) and adjusted for this project:
+* Some rules were taken from [here](https://awesome-prometheus-alerts.grep.to/rules.html) and modified for this project:

 * Rules for [nginx](https://github.com/DevEnv-94/monitoring_project/blob/master/prometheus/files/nginx.yml).